dojo/docs/dojo/colors.rst

 .. contents ::
     :depth: 2

-A module which augments the base :ref:`dojo.Color <dojo/Color>` class with additional methods and named colors.
-This is not included in base ``dojo.js`` by default for size reasons.
+A module which augments the base :ref:`dojo/_base/Color <dojo/_base/Color>` class with additional methods and named colors.
+This is not included in base Dojo by default for size reasons.

-methods
+Methods
 =======

 New methods are provided by this module.